Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Background and Related Work

 \textbf{Continual Federated Learning.} Continual Federated Learning (CFL) aims to address the learning of streaming tasks in each client by emphasizing the adaptation of the global model to new data while retaining knowledge from past data.
 Despite its significance, CFL has only recently garnered attention, with \citep{yoon2021federated} being a pioneering work in this field.
 Their research focuses on Task-IL, requiring unique task IDs during inference and utilizing separate task-specific masks to enhance personalized performance.
-It is studied in \citep{bakman2023federated} that projecting the parameters of different tasks onto different orthogonal subspaces prevents new tasks from overwriting previous task parameters.
+It is studied in \citep{bakman2023federated} that projecting the parameters of different tasks onto different orthogonal subspaces prevents new tasks from overwriting previous knowledge.
 Other studies, such as \citep{ma2022continual}, utilize knowledge distillation at the server and client levels using a surrogate dataset.
-Recently, \citep{li_tpds,li2024efficient} proposed calculating the importance of samples separately for the local and global distributions, selectively saving important samples for retraining to mitigate catastrophic forgetting in federated incremental learning scenarios.
-Some research, like \citep{jiang2021fedspeech,Dong_2023_CVPR}, explores CFL in domains beyond image classification.
-The authors in \citep{li2024pfeddil} adopt the concept of dynamic networks to allow each client to train multiple personalized models based on local resource availability, effectively isolating knowledge between different incremental tasks and merging models for similar knowledge tasks.
+Recently, \citep{li_tpds,li2024efficient} proposed calculating the importance of samples separately for the local and global distributions, selectively saving important samples for retraining to mitigate catastrophic forgetting.
 Most existing works need to cache extra samples with a memory buffer, and methods like \citep{bakman2023federated} and \citep{yoon2021federated} require the task ID during the inference stage.
 Our work focuses on regularization-based CFL methods with free rehearsal and low computational cost.